vis|ability Hardware Requirements

 | Network | 2 × 1Gbps NICs | 2 × 1Gbps NICs (10Gbps optional) |

-- The ASM should be deployed on dedicated hardware or a properly resourced VM
+- The System Manager should be deployed on dedicated hardware or a properly resourced VM, as opposed to running concurrently on the Display Node computer.

 - SSD storage is strongly recommended to ensure responsiveness